Linux vulnerabilities: from detection to treatment

 Another great addition for detecting vulnerabilities is (of course) using a vulnerability scanner.
 These tools often have predefined rules to determine weaknesses in software or their configuration.
 While not always having the in-depth level of host-based audits, they still provide a quick way to scan the network or a single system.
 If combined properly with auditing, you have a great way of detecting issues quickly.

 Besides many commercial scanners, OpenVAS is probably the most-known tool.
-It is a fork of version 2 of the previously open source Nessus scanner.
+It is a fork of version 2 of the previously open-source Nessus scanner.
+There are more open source vulnerability scanners available, each with their own specialization.

 Now we discussed some of the detection methods, it is time to get some preventative and corrective measures in place.

-The easiest way to prevent weaknesses from happening, is by not installing what you don’t need.
-In other words, apply a ‘minimal installation’, which only runs the minimum required set of processes.
-This also applies to the users on the system.
+The easiest way to prevent weaknesses from happening is by not installing what you don’t need.
+In other words, apply a minimal installation.
+This way you only run the minimum required processes to provide a service to your users.
+This actually also applies to the users on the system.
+Remove those users that no longer belong on the system.

 Many serious vulnerabilities have a high impact because they are available via the network, which increases the risk of being abused.
 To counter this, firewalls are another level of defense.
 Configure a local firewall and only allow those services required for the needed functions of the system.

 If you rather don’t want to install all updates, you can opt for doing only the security updates.
 Depending on your Linux distribution, determine if you can enable this.
 Sometimes we have to script a little bit to achieve the same, but it is doable.
-For example with Debian/Ubuntu we can filter out the security-related repositories, and only upgrade packages which are referred to in our custom file.
+For example, with Debian and Ubuntu, we can filter out the security-related repositories, and only upgrade packages which are referred to in our custom file.

 grep security /etc/apt/sources.list > /tmp/software-security.listgrep security /etc/apt/sources.list.d/* >> /tmp/software-security.listapt-get upgrade -oDir::Etc::Sourcelist=/tmp/software-security.list -s